akerchinonediscoverydemo/demo/README.md

 https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-cluster-security

 ### _Future Development & Features_
-As soon One Discovery to integrate analytical search over the documents, its good idea to add ElasticSearch as a part of a separate microservice for search.
+As soon One Discovery plan to integrate analytical search over the documents, its good idea to add ElasticSearch as a part of a separate microservice for search.
 For now its #1 as a Search engine in the world:
 https://db-engines.com/en/ranking
 Elasticsearch allows you to store, search, and analyze huge volumes of data quickly and in near real-time and give back answers in milliseconds.
 It’s able to achieve fast search responses because instead of searching the text directly, it searches an index.
 It takes into account the morphology, language structure, particular qualities and it can create valid scoring/ranking for search.